 - Proton Drive – a way to share stored files by sending secure links

-- ProtonVPN – a basic VPN that is included as part of the high-end Visionary plan, but can be added to the other plans.
-If that feature is of interest to you, check out our ProtonVPN review.
+- ProtonVPN – a basic VPN that is included as part of the high-end Visionary plan, but can also be added to the other plans.
+If that feature seems interesting, check out our ProtonVPN review.

 - Quality Android and iOS mobile apps